Penguins of Madagascar (soundtrack): Reception

 The score received mixed reviews from critics.
 James Southall of Movie Wave wrote "anyone who likes this sort of thing will certainly like this because it’s done very well – it’s accomplished music, it’s a great example of how to do essentially monothematic scoring for this type of film in an interesting way (indeed, the score’s weakest moments tend to be when Balfe leaves the theme behind and goes a bit more mickey-mousey) and it certainly has entertainment value."
-Writing for Global Times, Yang Zhenqi wrote "One aspect that adult audiences are likely to appreciate is the groovy soundtrack composed by Lorne Balfe.
-The Scottish music producer, whose music credits include popular video games such as Call of Duty: Modern Warfare 2, Assassin's Creed III, and Revelations provides an electrifying score that suits the action perfectly."
 Entertainment Junkie critic wrote "Penguins of Madagascar is a rewarding and highly enjoyable induction into the Lorne Balfe canon; a canon populated with more accomplished releases than many would care to admit.
 The repetition of the central thematic concept all throughout the running time will undeniably irritate many of the listeners, but the composer's meticulous attempts to provide variation prove effective."

 Writing for The Highlander, Edward Dave wrote "The soundtrack was actually pretty impressive for the simple fact that it made the larger-than-life events in the movie have gravity and weight.
 It encompasses city music with lots of instrumentation to emphasize the hustle and bustle of the land and tropical sounds which were simpler to set the tone of the island regions.
 Every musical choice transitioned seamlessly and there were never any parts where the music seemed too overbearing to incorporate comedy or exposition, which many cartoon movies happen to do."

 Penguins of Madagascar's score by Lorne Balfe was shortlisted as one of the 114 contenders in the Academy Award for Best Original Score category.